Constructing and calculating Adams operations on dualisable topological modular forms: Introduction

 \subsection{Acknowledgements}

-I owe a debt of gratitude to my PhD supervisor Lennart Meier for all his ideas, support, and the clarity he has shared with me.
-Thank you as well to Hadrian Heine and Achim Krause for patiently explaining some of the basics of $\mathbf{C}$-motivic homotopy theory to me.
-I have also had fruitful conversations with Gijs Heuts, Magdalena K\k{e}dziorek, Tommy Lundemo, and Yuqing Shi.
-Finally, thank you to Lennart, Theresa, and Tommy for proof reading.
+I owe a debt of gratitude to my PhD supervisor Lennart Meier for all the ideas, support, and clarity he has shared with me.
+Thank you to Christian Carrick, Dan Isaksen, Guchuan Li, and John Rognes, who corrected (multiple times) and furthered my understanding of the homotopy groups of topological modular forms.
+I truly appreciate the careful reading of an anonymous referee, whose remarks and suggestions led to a better article.
+I have also had fruitful conversations with Gijs Heuts, Magdalena Kedziorek, Tommy Lundemo, and Yuqing Shi.
+Thank you also to Lennart, Theresa, and Tommy for proofreading.